kg4ydw/noacli/documentation/Readme.md

 those older shells for that functionality.

 So most command lines are wrapped in a command that does the actual parsing and execution.
 This is the wrapper.
-Wrappers are named, and there is a default wrapper.
-The default wrapper is named bash, which wraps commands with [ 'bash', '-c' ].
+Wrappers are named, and there is a selectable default wrapper.
+The initial default wrapper is named bash (unless $SHELL is something different), which wraps commands with [ 'bash', '-c' ].
 The command itself is fed to this wrapper unquoted and unmodified as the last argument.
 Any quoting will be interpreted by the shell in the wrapper.

 A wrapper can also specify the default destination for its output, although the user can override this on a per command basis.
+(This is set when the wrapper is created.)

 The following sample wrappers are included by default: